xbeat/Machine-Learning/README.md

 Data drift occurs when the distribution of input data for a machine learning model changes over time, diverging from the original training data.
 This phenomenon can lead to decreased model performance as the model's learned assumptions no longer hold true for the new data.
 Understanding and addressing data drift is crucial for maintaining the effectiveness of deployed machine learning models in real-world applications.

+## Calculus and Optimization in Neural Networks

+Neural Network Foundations and Calculus

+The foundation of neural networks rests on calculus principles, particularly in optimization during training.
+Understanding these mathematical concepts is crucial for implementing effective deep learning solutions.

 ## Loss and Cost Functions in Machine Learning with Python

 Loss vs. Cost Functions in Machine Learning